tychosoft/moderncli/FEATURES.md

 service components that offers ordered execute in a thread queue without requiring locking.
 This is a generic and reusable representation of basic Coventry server architecture.

+Tasks includes timers.
+This allows timer context lambdas to be queued and dispatched at known times.
+Timers also support the idea of periodic tasks by auto restarting.
+Timers provide an application level cron service and have a private thread context to execute a timer in.

 ## templates.hpp